-Foresee a barcode-filled future for your organization?
-When you need labels quickly, in unpredictable quantities, it is often better to consider investing in a printing and scanning system designed to fit your needs.
-Beside labels and perhaps a printing ribbon, all you will need are three basic components: a label printer, label printing software and a barcode scanner.
+Foresee a barcode label need for your organization?
+When you need labels quickly, in unpredictable quantities, it is often better to consider investing in a printing and scanning system that fits your needs.
+Other than labels and perhaps a printing ribbon, you will need three basic components: a label printer, BarTender label printing software and a barcode scanner.
 If you own a label printer, label printing can be easy and quick.
-If you don’t have a printer yet, click to learn more about choosing the right barcode label printers.
+If you don’t have a printer yet, click to learn more about choosing the right barcode label printer.

-Let’s face it – you are a beginner and you need something simple to install and use.
-Look no further – EIM is an authorized reseller of BarTender® from Seagull Scientific, Inc®, our EXCLUSIVE label design and printing software!
-We use BarTende® in our own facility and know it inside and out.
-What makes us different from other software resellers is that we are here to provide technical support, no matter when you buy it and at no extra cost!
-We won’t pass you on to the developers because we REALLY know how it ticks!
+Are you a beginner and need something simple to install and use?
+Look no further – EIM is an authorized reseller of BarTender® from Seagull Scientific, Inc®, THE label design and printing software!
+We use it in our own facility and know it inside and out.
+What makes us different from other software resellers is that we are here to provide technical support, at no extra cost!

-BarTender® is a premier Windows® program and the world’s leading design-and-print software for labels, barcodes, ID cards and RFID tags.
-Serving as either a stand-alone system or integrated with an extensive list of data import software, BarTender® makes powerful tools easy to use.
+BarTender is the world’s leading design-and-print Windows® software for labels, barcodes, ID cards and RFID tags.
+Serving as either a stand-alone system or integrated with an extensive list of data import software, BarTender makes powerful tools easy to use.
 Features such as drag-and-drop barcoding, serialized numbering, standard compliance checks, and advanced drawing functions give you the capability needed for your unique labeling.
-But don’t take our word for it, check out our BarTender® informational pages, Seagull’s own product brochure and download a demo.
+But don’t take our word for it, check out our BarTender® informational page, Seagull’s own product brochure and download a demo.
 Four standard editions are available to choose from based on your printer and integration needs, but dozens more exist beyond the popular renditions we show on our website.
-Don’t hesitate to speak to a Label Expert today to ensure you find the right version for you.
+Don’t hesitate to speak to The Label Experts today to ensure you find the right version for you.

 Scanning the Barcode Environment